Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/unloadCS_en.md

 ##NAME##

-unloadCS -  Unload the specific collection space.
+unloadCS -  Unload the specific collection space from memory.

 ##SYNOPSIS##